flaing/meteor-phonegap/README.md

     cd Baz

 This one might break, in which case you can try the following.
 Note that it might not work straight away, just google your errors and try e.g.
 `/usr/local/lib/node_modules/cordova/lib/cordova-android/framework; ant jar`.

     cordova platform add android

-You can probably add some other platforms as well but we'll first focus on android in this project.
-Now you can...

     cordova build  # build stuff
     cordova compile android  # install the .apk on your android device